stkb/Rewrap/docs/specs/features/spaces.md

 ## At the end of a line

 Two spaces at the end of a line preserves the line break after it.
-This comes from Markdown should work for any content.
+This comes from Markdown and should work for any content.

 > language: "plaintext"